Shipley, England (Reuters)-

 \"It will be a big challenge, especially for small companies,\" he said . \".

 The UK economy has slowed sharply since the Brexit referendum in June 2016, but Ridyard\'s company, Produmax Ltd. , is currently taking advantage of the storm.

 In its factory in Shipley, Shipley is a historic manufacturing center near the northern British city of Leeds, once known for its wool and cotton mills, workers using precision milling machine

-s and lathes convert steel and aluminum blocks into flying
+s and lathes process steel and aluminum blocks into flying-

 Key components for aircraft wing flaps.